jaderigby/Roastman/README.md

 `roastman - select:exampleCollection add:someRequest`: Add a new request.

-`roastman - select:exampleCollection use:someRequest`: Demonstrates using `use` to pass a value, rather than selecting the request from a numeeric list.
+`roastman - select:exampleCollection use:someRequest`: Demonstrates using `use` to pass a value, rather than selecting the request from a numeric list.

 ## Settings File Features ##